gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Noxy jumped slightly.
 "Oh.
 You mean Thokmay?
 Um, thank you.
 I'm glad he's all right.
 It's pretty dangerous, getting frozen like that.
-It happened to one of the goofs a couple of years ago.
+It happened to one of the camels a couple of years ago.
 She got out of their pen and tried to get across the---um.
 It doesn't matter.
 I'm glad he's all right."
 She could feel her cheeks burning under the tiger's cool stare.